How to take the TEF exam

 Check out some of our other blog posts!

-Posted on by Josh in the categoryDo you use any of these phrases?
+Posted on by Josh in the learning french categoryDid you know you can use these verbs as nouns?

 Read moreHave fun learning French Today